 Dungeness to Lydd Road

 Members discussed a request from Tom Bostock for support from the Group to create a cycleway along the dangerous Dungeness Road.
 Problems to be overcome included the need to negotiate with landowners and obtain agreement and funding for using land in the SSSI.
-It was suggested that cycling organisations in areas beyond Shepway should be contacted in order to co-ordinate efforts to improve cycling in the wider south east area.
-Agreed that members invite their contacts in cycling organisations to attend the next meeting, when JL will give a presentation, using material sent to him by members.
+It was suggested that cycling organisations in areas beyond Shepway should be contacted in order to further discussions about implementing the Cinque Ports Cycleway beyond Shepway, and to co-ordinate efforts to improve cycling in the wider south east area.
+Agreed that members invite their contacts in cycling organisations to attend the next meeting, when JL will give a presentation of the progress on the initiative to date.
+Members to send relevant visual material to JL to assist him in this.

 Bike Hire Suggestions